yetanotherco/aligned_layer/docs/user_guides/0_submitting_proofs.md

 - `--batcher_addr` to specify the address of the Batcher Payment Service smart contract.
 - `--rpc` to specify the rpc url to be used.
 - `--chain` to specify the chain id to be used.
-- Note: `--amount` flag parameter must be with the shown format, followed by the `ether` keyword to specify how many ethers you wish to deposit to the batcher.
+- Note: `--amount` flag parameter must be with the shown format, followed by the `ether` keyword to specify how many ethers you wish to deposit to the Batcher.

 After depositing funds, you can verify the Service has correctly received them, executing the following command:
 ```bash